 There's no need to look at your dog sideways if they start grazing on a bit of grass — it's actually a normal and generally safe tendency for pups.

-"The benefits of grass eating are unclear, but it is considered a normal behavior in most cases," Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, explains.
+"The benefits of grass eating are unclear, but it is considered a normal behavior in most cases," Dr. Aliya McCullough, Fetch's on-staff veterinarian, explains.

 Let us repeat: Small amounts of grass is generally OK — but you’ll want to know when to draw the line and what to do if it becomes a health hazard.
 Read along for everything you need to know about grass-eating behavior in dogs.

 “No one truly knows the answer to why dogs eat grass,” Dr. McCullough says.
 “It’s most likely because dogs are omnivores, and they like the taste.”

 However, according to Dr. McCullough, there are some common theories as to why dogs may eat grass.
 It could be because they’re feeling stressed or anxious or due to an underlying gastrointestinal disorder, low red blood cell count or a behavioral issue, like pica (which is when a dog ingests non-food items).

 Small amounts of grass (that aren't covered in dangerous pesticides) likely won't impact your pup's health.
 But, large amounts of grass can obstruct their gastrointestinal tract, Dr. McCullough says.

 “There's no specified amount of grass a dog can eat.
 The amount that's considered normal is based on the breed and size of the dog,” she adds.
 “Pet parents should use their best judgment and contact their veterinarian if they are concerned.”